Skip to content Skip to footer

 DMP title

-Make a title for the data management plan which makes it clear which research project it relates to, if a project has multiple plans, then add information about which part or package of the project this specific plan is for.
+Make a title for the data management plan which makes it clear which research project it relates to.
+If a project has multiple DMPs, then add information about which part or package of the project this specific plan is for.

 • E.g. “Data Management Plan for AMAZING - A really fantastic project, 2020-2024”